fbpx

 Green Plus’s Multipurpose Drone for Precision Agriculture

 Green Plus has developed a patented precision agriculture drone.
 It resembles a transport drone equipped with imaging sensors but has an AI system to control the setup.
 The device captures real-time field images to gather data on crop status, pest presence, fertilizer needs, and seed distribution.
-The device can perform multiple functions simultaneously or independently as per the requirement.
+The device can perform multiple functions simultaneously or independently as required.

 Acquisitions and collaborations among agricultural drone companies